 - the registered office of the business association;

-- the business association’s purpose or main activity;
+- the business association’s main activity;

 - the name and address or seat of the person or persons establishing the business association;

 - the financial contributions to be provided to the business association, their value, and how and when the contributions are made available;

 The wealth provided by the members (shareholders) to the business association may consist of financial contributions and contributions in kind.
 As contribution in kind, the members (shareholders) may transfer the ownership of things or rights of pecuniary value to the company.
 A receivable may also be provided as contribution in kind if the transfer of the receivable was acknowledged by the debtor or if it is based on an effective court decision.
 If the value of the contribution in kind does not reach the value specified in the articles of association at the time of the transfer, the business association may claim the payment of the difference within 5 years of the transfer from the person providing the contribution in kind.

 In accordance with the provisions of the Company Procedures Act, the foreign legal person or organization with legal personality and the foreign natural person without domestic residence recorded in the trade register (typically as the owner) shall appoint an agent for service of process.
 Any organization or natural person having its residence or seat in Hungary may act as the agent for service of process with the exception of the members, senior officers and members of the supervisory board of the company.
 The agent for service of process is responsible for receiving and forwarding to the foreign person any documents relating to the operation of the company addressed by courts and authorities to the foreign person.
 Receipt of the documents by the agent for service of process shall be deemed as receipt by the person represented by the agent.